brendaninnis/brendan-innis/_posts/2019-11-09-connect-nearby-devices-part-1-local-networking-ios.md

 I built an iOS app that can join a realtime messaging chat with any other devices on the same local network.
 The first person who joins the chat will become the host and other people running the app that join the chat will be connected to the host.
 Everyone will be assinged a random name after a character from the Belgariad.
 You can follow along with this tutorial and build you own app, or you can also download the repository of the finished app here: [Finished Example](https://github.com/brendaninnis/LocalNetworkingApp).

+## Connecting devices over a local network

 There are 2 parts to building this app, discovery and connection.

 Discovery means we need devices running the same app to be able to see each other so that they can connect.
-For discovery we can use [Bonjour](https://developer.apple.com/bonjour/), an open source technology which allows a device to publish and listen for "services" running on the same network.
+For discovery we can use [Bonjour](https://developer.apple.com/bonjour/), an open source technology which allows a device to publish and listen for services running on the same network.
 We can then get the ip address and port of the host device in order that we can connect.

 For connection we can use TCP/IP sockets to connect our devices and pass messages back and forth.
 The library I chose to use for this is called [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).